mutable

 When you declare a member function as const, it means the function is not allowed to modify any member variables of the object (except those declared as mutable).

-• It is typically used for caches, reference counts, logging info, etc.
+mutablecan only be applied to non-static and non-const data members.- It is typically used for caches, reference counts, logging info, etc.

-• mutable only affects const member functions or const objects; in non-const contexts, it behaves like a normal member.
+mutableonly affects const member functions or const objects; in non-const contexts, it behaves like a normal member.

 noexcept